khaos77/khaos77/README.md

 </div>

 ##
-- At the present time, I am studying python and C;
+- At the present time, I am studying python;
-    - Python at IFPB and C by myself;
+    - Python at IFPB and by myself;
 - By now, I have a basic knowlage at C# and python;